aws-controllers-k8s/test-infra/bootstrap/README.md

 ```

 This will:
-- Create a VPC and EKS Auto Mode cluster
+- Create a VPC and EKS Auto Mode cluster (with the built-in `general-purpose` NodePool enabled to bootstrap Flux)
 - Install Flux from the vendored chart
 - Create the ACK EKS capability
 - Build and push the `prow-build-prow-images` builder image to public ECR
 - Create a public ECR repository for all Prow images
 - Deploy ConfigMaps that bridge Terraform outputs to Flux

+Once Flux is running, it reconciles the ACK `Cluster` resource, which disables
+the built-in `general-purpose` NodePool and the custom `prow-compute` NodePool
+(c6a.8xlarge) takes over.
+This handoff happens automatically within a few
+minutes of the cluster becoming ready.

 ### 4. Verify deployment